Minnetonka Baseball Association

 · Refrain from leaving the bleacher area

-· Refrain from talking, cheering or yelling to any on-field player or coach
+· Refrain from talking, cheering or yelling to any on-field player or evaluator

 · Refrain from any photographing, videotaping or audio recording